 Held: by Mr Justice Hamblen sitting in the English High Court that, if Bingham did not voluntarily resign from further involvement in arbitration proceedings, an Order would be issued by the court removing him from his role.
 It was found

 “Where there is actual or apparent bias there is also substantial injustice and there is no need for this to be additionally proved …“

 It is important to note that this case concerns the perception of bias rather than actual bias on the part of Bingham towards Knowles Ltd. It is essential to appreciate that a party involved in arbitration proceedings (such as Cofely) is absolutely entitled to demand that there should be complete confidence in an arbitrator’s (or arbiter’s) impartiality.
 Significantly, the judge did find that no bias concerning the making of a Partial Award and the conduct of the arbitration had been fair up until the point at which Cofely had started to make enquiries about the precise nature of Bingham’s relationship with Knowles Ltd.

-Or … if we want to paraphrase a well known saying attributed to Julius Caesar: an arbiter/arbitrator must be like Caesar’s wife – above suspicion.
+Or … if we want to paraphrase a well known saying from Shakespeare’s Julius Caesar: an arbiter/arbitrator must be like Caesar’s wife – above suspicion.

 A link to the High Court’s judgement in Cofely Limited v Bingham & Knowles Limited EWHC 240 (Comm) can be found below: